Skip to main content

 One-color swatch and two-color swatch

-2. From the app’s admin, go to Filter > Swatches.
+2. From the app’s admin, go to Settings > Swatches.

 3. Find the swatch name that you want to customize its displayed color.